Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
-Eight of Swords (Interference): Chagrin at the unforeseen consequences of prior decisions.
-Criticism, censure, and the imposition of external restrictions.
-Confusion leading to powerlessness.
-Inability to focus on the crux of a problem and free oneself from a difficult situation.
-Being hamstrung by a past failure or humiliation.
+Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
+Eight of Swords (Interference), when reversed: Learning a valuable lesson from the unexpected consequences of prior decisions.
+Narrowly escaping criticism, censure, and the imposition of external restrictions.
+Focusing on the crux of a problem and freeing oneself from a difficult situation.
+Coming to grips with a past failure or humiliation and moving on.